-The Company follows the asset and liability method of accounting for income taxes under ASC 740, Income Taxes (ASC 740").
-Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
-Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that included the enactment date.
-Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
+The Company follows the asset and liability method of accounting for income taxes under ASC 740, Income Taxes ("ASC 740").
+Deferred tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between consolidated financial statement carrying amounts and the tax basis of assets and liabilities and net operating loss and tax credit carryforwards.
+Valuation allowances are established when necessary to reduce deferred tax assets to the amount expected to be realized.